maTWed/python/README.md

 # Python tools written for my use

-- Use Server on your machine and upload Client to target machine
+- `Server & Client-tcp-revshell.py` Use Server on your machine and upload Client to target machine

-- Test a list of user names using SMTP
+- `smtpRecon.py` Test a list of user names using SMTP

+- `getIPs.py` Takes a file as input and outputs IPs found with a Counter